Springtime in the Lake District

 There’s always plenty to do in the Lake District and the springtime is no exception.
 There are plenty of fun country shows and festivals, such as the Keswick Film Festival, and there are also plenty of museums and fun days out in the local area!

 If you’d like to visit the Lake District yourself this spring, why not check our availability at our Lake District holiday parks?
+You can even look at buying a static caravan in the lakes to give you a base to discover the surrounding area before relaxing in the evening.
 You can get in touch if you have any questions and a member of our team will be happy to help.